shanakaprageeth/docker-dpdk/README.md

 # docker-dpdk for ubuntu and rhel

-These scripts will create a docker container to build and run dpdk-dev on docker in ubuntu or rhel host machines
+These scripts will create a docker container to build and run dpdk-dev on docker in ubuntu or rocylinux/rhel host machines, Please use the same
+OS container.
+Ubuntu container contains a prebuild dpdk source.
+However, rhel or rockylinux container only contains the source configuration that require you to build yourself.
+Please refer to Dockerfile comments.
+Also you can use the home directory to mount pre-build dpdk source in to docker.

 ## Getting Started